Pets and Toxic Plants

 Weed Lethal Foliage from Your Home

-If you’ve got a green thumb or even the slightest fondness for keeping houseplants around then it’s time to take a serious inventory of the foliage inside and around your home.
-The Humane Society of the United States has identified more than 700 plants as producers of physiologically active or toxic substances that are dangerous to pets.
+If you’ve got a green thumb or even the slightest fondness for keeping houseplants around, then it’s time to take a serious inventory of the foliage inside and around your home.
+Pet Poison Helpline, the nation’s most trusted animal poison control center, has identified more than 200 common plants as producers of physiologically active or toxic substances that are dangerous to pets.